-- 1. After being absent more than 30 workdays during a school semester. - 2.
+- 1. After being absent more than 20 actual workdays during a school semester or 30 actual workdays in a school year. - 2.
 After being absent the first day of the school year without advanced notice to the supervisor and central services giving a satisfactory reason for the absence.
 Documentation substantiating the reason for the absence may be required from the employee. - 3.
 After being approved for a leave of absence with a definite duration of 30 workdays or more.